w3c/wai-curricula/content/designer/multimedia-and-animations.md

 {% include excol.html type="middle" %}

 Show moving content, such as carousels and animations.
 Present methods to avoid distractions, seizures and physical reactions, and unpredictable keyboard focus management caused by moving content.
-For example, support for pausing, stopping, or hiding moving content, as well as using flashing that is below the accepted ratios where possible.
+For example, support for pausing, stopping, or hiding moving content, as well as using flashing that is below the accepted ratios when possible.

 #### Learning Outcomes for Topic